Bicycle Path, Long Island

-Bicycle Path is a historic road in Central Suffolk County on Long Island, New York, built in the late 19th century in order to capitalize on the bicycle craze of that period.
+Bicycle Path is a historic road in the Town of Brookhaven in Suffolk County, on Long Island, New York, United States.
+It was built in the late 19th century in order to capitalize on the bicycle craze of that period.
 It ran north and south from Patchogue to just east of Port Jefferson, lying mostly west of New York State Route 112, crossing it at Port Jefferson Road in Port Jefferson Station.